codeoverflow-org/nodecg-io-docs/docs/samples/streamdeck.md

 ## Using the StreamDeck rainbow sample bundle

-The streamdeck-rainbow bundle paints your streamdeck with different colors.
+The streamdeck-rainbow bundle paints your streamdeck with different colours.
 It is located in `samples/streamdeck-rainbow`.

 Sadly you can't access the StreamDeck while another application accesses it.
 So you need to stop your StreamDeck Software before.

 ### Configure the Streamdeck Rainbow bundle

-1. If you're on linux follow the instructions listed under Manual Installation [here](https://github.com/timothycrosley/streamdeck-ui/blob/master/README.md).
+1. If you're on Linux, follow the instructions listed under Manual Installation [here](https://github.com/timothycrosley/streamdeck-ui/blob/master/README.md).
 Everything after the `sudo udevadm` command can be omitted.

 2. Start nodecg with nodecg-io installed.
-The streamdeck-rainbow bundle is currently part of it so it should also be loaded.
+The streamdeck-rainbow bundle is currently part of it, so it should also be loaded.

 3. Go to the `nodecg-io` tab in the nodecg dashboard.